tig/mcec/docs/telemetry.md

 First, here's what is explicitly NOT collected:

-* No user names and IDs
+* User names and IDs
 * Machine names and IDs
 * File and directory names
 * Network host names